The Final Sacrifice

 The Final Sacrifice (also known as Quest for the Lost City) is a 1990 independent Canadian adventure film produced and directed by Tjardus Greidanus, a freshman at Southern Alberta Institute of Technology, and stars Christian Malcolm and Bruce J. Mitchell.
 It faded into obscurity not long after its release but saw a renewed interest following its exposure on Mystery Science Theater 3000.
-In November 2025, Greidanus announced a new film, The Making of THE FINAL SACRIFICE, which he is funding through Kickstarter.
+In November 2025, Greidanus announced a new film, The Making of The Final Sacrifice, which he successfully funded through Kickstarter.

 Plot

 Teenage Troy McGreggor finds a map belonging to his late father, Thomas, who was murdered seven years earlier.
 Thomas, an archaeologist, met his untimely death after becoming involved with a mysterious cult led by a sinister man with supernatural powers known only as Satoris.
 The orphaned Troy decides to study the map to learn about the circumstances of his father's death.
 Sensing that the map has been uncovered, the cultists track Troy down.
 After a failed home invasion, they give chase as Troy flees via bicycle.
 Eventually, Troy escapes by jumping into the back of a battered pickup truck heading into the Albertan countryside.
 Soon, the truck breaks down, and Troy meets its owner: an alcoholic drifter named Zap Rowsdower.
 The two are able to get the truck to run again, and Zap warms up to Troy as they head to a nearby town.
 Upon arriving at a gas station to refuel, Zap phones the police to report finding Troy.
 As he does this, the cultists slowly approach them and begin to pursue them by vehicle into the countryside, where Zap and Troy are able to lose them.